jxuel/sql/README.md

 * Only user can create a QuestionSet
 * Only owner can edit QuestionSet and Question
-* Only owner can user spaced repetition feature for a Question
+* Only owner can use spaced repetition feature for a Question
 * Each question can only be in one QuestionSet
 * Question and QuestionSet can be private or public